i30101/wso-scripts/README.md

 This folder contains code for events involving the Arduino platform.

 ### Installation
 Compiling and uploading code requires using the Arduino IDE.
 For Windows 11 school laptops, go to `Software Center` and install `Arduino`.
-For personal laptops, visit [Arduino's Software Page](https://www.arduino.cc/en/software).
+For personal laptops, visit [Arduino's Software Page](https://www.arduino.cc/en/software) and install the latest IDE.

 ### Code Setup - Robot Tour